hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 - $input_{i}$: the input signal

-- $weight_{i}$: the weight of the input signal, the most important parameter of the netwrok.
+- $weight_{i}$: the weight of the input signal, the most important parameter of the network.

 In this example, we only have 3 inputs, when we have more inputs, such as we have n inputs, it will be like that:
 $$